Kew Gardens, Queens: Later years

 Despite its historical significance, Kew Gardens lacks any landmark protection.

 On November 22, 1950, two Long Island Rail Road trains collided in Kew Gardens.
 The trains collided between Kew Gardens and Jamaica stations, killing 78 people and injuring 363.
 The crash became the worst railway accident in LIRR history, and one of the worst in the history of New York state.

-In 1964, the neighborhood gained news notoriety when Kitty Genovese was murdered near the Kew Gardens Long Island Railroad station.
+In 1964, the neighborhood gained news notoriety when Kitty Genovese was murdered near the Kew Gardens Long Island Rail Road station.
 A New York Times article reported that none of the neighbors responded when she cried for help.
 The story came to represent the apathy and anonymity of urban life.
 The circumstances of the case are disputed to this day.
 It has been alleged that the critical fact reported by The New York Times that "none of the neighbors responded" was false.
 The case of Kitty Genovese is an oft-cited example of the bystander effect, and the case that originally spurred research on this social psychological phenomenon.

 Land use

-Kew Gardens remains a densely populated residential community, with a mix of one-family homes above the million-dollar range, complex apartments, co-ops and others converted and on the way or being converted as condominiums.
+Kew Gardens remains a densely populated residential community, with a mix of one-family homes, apartments, co-ops and others converted and on the way or being converted as condominiums.
 A new hotel has been completed on 82nd Avenue, reflecting a modernization of the area.
 However, it is filled mainly with apartment buildings between four and ten stories high; while many are rentals, some are Housing cooperatives (co-ops).
 Although there are no New York City Housing Authority complexes in Kew Gardens, Mitchell-Lama buildings provide stabilized rental prices for families or individuals who may need help paying rent.
 On 83rd Avenue there is a 32-story Mitchell-Lama building.
 Along the borders of Richmond Hill, Briarwood, and Jamaica, smaller attached houses exist.
 Many of these are two or three family homes.
 Expensive single family homes are located around the Forest Park area.
 However, many owners are selling out their detached homes to developers who teardown and convert them into apartment housing or more expensive, lavish mini-estate houses.
 This has brought demographic change.